MaestroError/eloquent-regex/README.md

 Want the same power directly in the browser?
 Check the JS version: [SimplifiedRegex](https://github.com/MaestroError/simplified-regex) 🚀

 Feeling overwhelmed by the documentation?
-With a ChatGPT Plus subscription, you can streamline your experience by utilizing the [EloquentRegex Assistant](https://chat.openai.com/g/g-CtG1m2bI7-eloquentregex-assistant) GPT.
+With a ChatGPT Plus subscription, you can streamline your experience by utilizing the [EloquentRegex Assistant](https://chat.openai.com/g/g-CtG1m2bI7-eloquentregex-assistant) GPT 🤖

 ### Table of Contents